Cypre55/Library-Information-System/MD Files/Unit-Testing (1).md

   ###### General Input

   * Library Member
+  * MEMBERS table
+  * Password

   ###### General Output

-  * Database entry in the MEMBERS table for the new Library Member
+  * MEMBERS table updated

   ###### Scenarios

-  * The librarian tries to add a person who is already a member e*
+  * The librarian tries to add a person who is already a member
   * The librarian wants to add a new member.
+  * Name is missing in entry field
+  * MemberID is missing in entry field
+  * Type is missing in entry field
+  * Password is missing in entry field

 * ##### Test DeleteMember()

   ###### General Input

   * Library Member
-  * Database entry for the same Library Member in the MEMBERS table.
+  * MEMBERS table.

   ###### General Output

-  * Database entry of the Library Member is removed from MEMBERS table.
+  *  MEMBERS table updated

   ###### Scenarios

-  * Try to delete a person who is not a member e*
+  * Try to delete a person who is not a member
-  * There are some members in the library.
-  * There are no members in the library.
+  * Delete an existing member
+  * Delete a member with overdue/unreturned books

 * ##### Test SendReminder()

   ###### General Input

-  * None
+  * MEMBER TABLE

   ###### General Output

-  * Librarian's reminder field is set accordingly.
+  * MEMBER TABLE updated

   ###### Scenarios

-  * No books are overdue.
-  * A few books are overdue.
+  * Send Reminder to members

 * ##### Test CheckBookIssueStatistics()

   ###### General Input

-  * None
+  * BOOKS table

   ###### General Output

-  * List of all copies of books with date when they were last issued.
+  * List og Books which have not been issued in the last 5 years

   ###### Scenarios

   * All books have been issued in the last 5 years.
-  * Few books have not been issued in the last 5 years.
+  * Books have not been issued in the last 5 years.

 * ##### Test DisposeBook()

   ###### General Input

-  * A Book Object
+  * UID
+  * BOOKS table

   ###### General Output

   * Database entry in BOOKS table has been marked as disposed.

   ###### Scenarios
-  * UID does not exist e*
+  * UID does not exist
-  * The UID has not been issued in last 5 years e*
+  * The UID has not been issued in last 5 years
-  * The UID has been issued in the last 5 years e*
+  * The UID has been issued in the last 5 years

 ### Book Handler